Parmin/training/README.rst

 Using Instructor Materials
 --------------------------

-Instructor materials are provided in `presentation/instructor-package.tar.gz`_.
+Instructor materials are provided in `presentation-3.2/instructor-package.tar.gz`_.
 As an instructor you will primarily use:

 - The Instructor Guide
 - Slides
 - The Presenter Console
+- Datasets (see `presentation-3.2/usb_drive.zip`_)

 See below for examples of each.